 - 1. Iowa maintains a list of eligible surplus lines insurers (see Other Comments section #1). - 2.
 Iowa does not have a Surplus Lines Association. - 3.
 Iowa does not have an Export list. - 4.
-Iowa does have an industrial insured exemption. § 515I.9. - Surplus lines tax: 1%, payable by soliciting agent. - 6.
+Iowa does have an industrial insured exemption.
+8 51519 - 5.
+Surplus lines tax: 1%, payable by soliciting agent. - 6.
 Iowa has not affiliated with any existing compact.
 On a multi-state risk when Iowa is not the home state, Iowa will not collect any premium tax.
-On a multi-state risk where Iowa is the home state, Iowa will collect 100% of the premium tax of 1%. - 7.
-Iowa enacted legislation in 2019 that does allow domestic surplus lines insurers in the state. - 8.
+On a multi-state risk where Iowa is the home state, Iowa will collect 100% of the premium tax of 1%. - Iowa does allow domestic surplus lines insurers in the state. - 8.
 An insured whose home state is Iowa must pay the independently procured insurance premium tax when procuring a policy directly from a nonadmitted insurer.